antonig/qbasic/README.md

 ![ball](https://github.com/user-attachments/assets/83135490-f0e1-436b-9b59-736fdba20e1e)

 PERIOTBL.BAS Draws the Periodic Table of the Elements in SCREEN12.
-Uses a great print routine that gets multiple fonts from the VGA ROM and scales them.
-It was made by E.F.Deel back in 1993, and I have added several options .
-I use too a set of DATA for the elements properties from a code by Dieter Folger (2003) .
+Uses a great print routine that gets multiple fonts from the VGA ROM and scales them, made by E.F.Deel back in 1993, I have added several options .
+It uses too a set of DATA for the elements properties from a code by Dieter Folger (2003) .
 I found both at the ABC Packets.
 I'm afraid QB64 will not display the fonts, as it's allergic to Interrupt calls.

 ![periotbl](https://github.com/user-attachments/assets/e844291c-ffd9-4d17-90d1-60ec8e0b5cf9)